Dr. Ronn Yedidia

 Ronn Yedidia was awarded the 2006 San Antonion International Piano Competition Commission to compose a new solo-piano work to be performed by all finalists of the competition.

 His first Compact Disc recording entitled “Yedidia Plays Yedidia” was released in March, 2001 on the Altarus label (AIR-CD-9078).
 His popular “Lullabye” was released in 2003 on EMI Classics’ Ahn Trio “Groovebox” CD.
-His music is distributed through the publishing company Verse Music, in affiliation with BMI.
+The same trio aired his work "The Song on the Land" on a 2008 Sony BMG CD release entitled "Lullaby for my Favorite Insomniac".
+In 2012 Naxos released an all-Yedidia CD ("Impromptu, Nocturne and World Dance") on its celebrated American Classics series.
+In 2018 he signed an exclusive publishing contract for his entire solo piano output with the Japanese publishing house Muse Press.
+All his other compositions are currently published and distributed through the publishing company Verse Music, in affiliation with BMI.

 Haim Cotton came to the U.S. from Israel at age 22, having already worked on 15 records with the country’s top artists.
 Trained as a classical and jazz musician, he is currently on the faculty of the Jazz and Contemporary Music Program at New School University.
 His music, which encompasses a wide variety of styles, has been used by organizations throughout the world, including Walt Disney, Coca-Cola, Apple Computer, The Jerry Lewis Telethon and CNN.